3-way contest in NE as local parties gain strength

 Haobijam Gitajen Meitei, General Secretary of the Manipur People's Party (MPP), one of the oldest parties (set up in 1968) in the region, told IANS regional or local parties know the issues of the region and the sentiments of the people.

-The MPP, now an ally of the ruling BJP in Manipur, has headed governments in the state in 1972, 1974 and 1990.
+The MPP, now an ally of the ruling BJP in Tripura, has headed governments in Mizoram in 1972, 1974 and 1990.

 According to Meitei, the regional parties also understand the diversity of the region better than national parties.